futagoza/gulp/packages/gulpx/README.md

     // A resolved path to a javascript file that provides the Gulp tasks (defaults to 'gulpfile.js') provider,

-    // Options that are passed to each task (defaults to parsed CLI options and flags) options,

     // A list of tasks to run (defaults to 'default') requests,